orta/pragmatic-testing/getting_setup.md

 ### Setting up your Podfile

 I'm presuming you already have a Podfile, if you don't consult the [CocoaPods Getting Started](http://guides.cocoapods.org/using/getting-started.html) guide.
 We're going to make changes to add testing tools.
-This means adding a section in the Podfile.
+This means adding a new section in the Podfile.
 These typically look like the following:

 ``` ruby
 pod 'ORStackView'